Seersha: the phonetic spelling of Saoirse, an Irish or Scottish given name meaning "freedom"

 While Seersha isn’t sharing much about her background, she will divulge the origin of her name--Seersha is the phonetic spelling of Saoirse, an Irish or Scottish name meaning “freedom.”
 “That’s what this whole project is about for me: giving myself freedom to create whatever I want, with the intention of making space for the listener to freely feel,” she says.

-Seersha cites influences as broad as her friend B.E.N’s impressionist bass poems (he is the only instrumentation on the record besides Seersha’s production) to Phil Collins to fellow ATL-based trip hop duo CLAVVS.
-Her self-titled debut EP comes available May 12, 2017 on independent label Fox Nose Records.
+Seersha cites influences as broad as her friend B.E.N’s impressionist bass poems (he is the only instrumentation on the record besides Seersha’s production) to Phil Collins to MSMR.
+Her debut album is forthcoming.

 never miss the latest